heyysky/ELearningApp/README.md

 Prerequisites
 Before you begin, ensure you have the following installed:

-Flutter SDK: Download and install Flutter.
-Dart SDK: Included with Flutter.
-Visual Studio Code (VS Code): Download and install VS Code.
-Flutter and Dart Extensions for VS Code: Install these from the VS Code Marketplace.
+a)Flutter SDK: Download and install Flutter. b)Dart SDK: Included with Flutter. c)Visual Studio Code (VS Code): Download and install VS Code. d)Flutter and Dart Extensions for VS Code: Install these from the VS Code Marketplace.

 Clone the Repository
 Start by cloning the project repository to your local machine: